 Meredith Hindley is a senior writer for humanities.

-On the history of Broadway
+On the long reach of Adam Smith.

 Subscribe To Humanities Magazine Now!